ablmsky/PatentAnalyzer/README.md

   Some patterns like Observer

-  RxSwift for async and MVVM
+  RxSwift for async and MVVM (decided to don't use it)

   Working with a network (with Alamofire maybe)